3 Days in Seville | Itinerary + TOP Things to do

 Visit at sunrise, or close to it, while the plaza is empty.
 It gets extremely crowded with tourists during the day and in the evening.

-Early morning is my favorite time to come here as you'll have it all to yourself.
+Early morning is my favorite time to come here.
+You'll have it all to yourself.

 Triana neighborhood